go-gitea/gitea/docs/content/doc/actions/act-runner.en-us.md

 ./act_runner register
 ```

-Or you can use the `--config` option to specify the configuration file, which is mentioned in the previous section.
+Alternatively, you can use the `--config` option to specify the configuration file mentioned in the previous section.

 ```bash
 ./act_runner --config config.yaml register
 ```

-And you will be asked to input the registration information step by step.
+You will be asked to input the registration information step by step.
 Includes:

 - The Gitea instance URL, like `https://gitea.com/` or `http://192.168.8.8:3000/`.
 - The registration token.
 - The runner name, which is optional.
 If you leave it blank, the hostname will be used.
 - The runner labels, which is optional.
 If you leave it blank, the default labels will be used.

-You may confuse about the runner labels, we will explain it later.
+You may be confused about the runner labels, which will be explained later.

 If you want to register the runner in a non-interactive way, you can use arguments to do it.